lonyelon/carnivores-flake/README.md

 To make the games playable, I have added a default savefile with all the money you will ever need, alongside sane settings.
 This solves *most* problems, except the trophy room issue, which I do not expect to fix.

+## Known issues

+- Right now, Carnivores 2 has the mouse inverted.
+This may me due to a corrupt savefile.
+- Since this game has a low resolution, on exit from the hunt it breaks.
+  To fix this issue you may change your resolution *before* running the game.

 ## Legal disclaimer